STELLA-LYE/tp/docs/UserGuide.md

 > * The search is case-sensitive. e.g `tut04` will not match `TUT04`.
 > * The order of the keywords does not matter. e.g. `TUT04 LAB05` will match all students in `TUT04` and/or `LAB05`.
 > * Only student's group name is searched.
+> * The group name KEYWORD provided must be an existing group in TutorsContactsPro for students to be filtered accurately.
+> * When a non-existing group name is provided, TutorsContactsPro will display the status message '0 students listed!'.

 Examples:
 * `filter LAB10` returns only `Kendra Huetta` belonging to group `LAB10`.